-English for Tourism, Intermediate Level
+English For Tourism, Intermediate Level

-English For Tourism, Intermediate Level, is the second BOOK in a two-level course especially designed for learners of English as a Foreign language who study tourism and archeology as well as for those interested or working in these fields.
+English For Tourism, Intermediate Level, is the second book in a two-level course especially designed for learners of English as a Foreign language who study tourism and archeology as well as for those interested or working in these fields.

 English For Tourism is made up of ten thematically based units, each of which comprises two reading selections.
 The first reading relates to tourism, and the second one relates to archeology.
 This text provides a fresh approach to the intermediate level.
 It is based on learning through meaningful motivating activities, relevant topics, critical thinking, active reading, speaking, and purposeful writing.

 English For Tourism is a comprehensive language course.
 It covers the language syllabus clearly and thoroughly, giving learners command over form together with extensive fluency practice.
-The units of the BOOK are divided into a pre-reading orientation activity, an exercise on skimming or scanning, a reading section, comprehension questions, a section on understanding reference, practice understanding signal words, exercises on guessing meaning from context, and a grammar focus section.
+The units of the book are divided into a pre-reading orientation activity, an exercise on skimming or scanning, a reading section, comprehension questions, a section on understanding reference, practice understanding signal words, exercises on guessing meaning from context, and a grammar focus section.
 The material is also organized to provide constant recycling and expansion of knowledge about the language and its use.

-English For Tourism offers teachers and students several special features which make it an outstanding course BOOK:
+English For Tourism offers teachers and students several special features which make it an outstanding course book:

-All language elements (grammar, vocabulary, reading, speaking, and writing skills) developed simultaneously.
+• All language elements (grammar, vocabulary, reading, speaking, and

-A wide variety of vocabulary development exercises to help students understand unfamiliar words and build their own vocabulary bank.
+students understand unfamiliar words and build their own vocabulary

-Grammatical structures are introduced inductively and DEDUCTIVELY,accompanied by contextualised practice material.
+• Grammatical structures are introduced inductively and deductively,

-A great variety of rhetorical styles and writing types.
+• A great variety of rhetorical styles and writing types.

-Students’ participation and involvement maximized through communicative language activities.
+• Students’ participation and involvement maximized through

-Easy to use and teach with clear and straightforward tasks.
+• Easy to use and teach with clear and straightforward tasks.

 Description of the Course Material